8. Summary and Discussion

 (5) the air flow resistance of the glottis in states other than normal voicing;

-(6) the action of the glottis and the air flow resistance during a voiced closure, when the transglottal air pressure varies greatly during each glottal cycle;
+(6) the action of the glottis and the air flow resistance during a voiced closure,

 (7) the possible role of a tightly-voiced glottal adjustment in plosive production;